eqbal/crystal_coin/README.md

 We will create `Blockchain#add_transaction` method as well to add transactions to `uncommitted_transactions` array.

-We will create the skeleton of two more functions `Blockchain#mine` and `Blockchain#add_block`.
-For now we'll keep both empty and we will discuss the implementation once we work on `/mine` end-point.
+We will create the skeleton of a one more function `Blockchain#mine`.
+For now we'll keep it empty and we'll discuss the implementation once we work on `/mine` end-point.
 So for now our `Blockchain` class looks something like:

 ```ruby
 require "./block"